swaptacular/swpt_accounts/protocol.rst

 RejectedConfig
 --------------

-Emitted when a `ConfigureAccount`_ message has been received and rejected.
+Emitted when a `ConfigureAccount`_ message has been processed and rejected.

 debtor_id : int64